 Over the past several decades, changes in population structure and labor demand in small scale business and manufacturing sectors in Thailand have caused an increased demand for foreign workers, especially those from neighboring countries.
 However, Thai law prevents foreign workers from holding jobs and working in skilled trades traditionally held by Thai people, even though foreign workers are critical to these sectors.
 In response to an increase in the arrival of illegal foreign workers leading to a fear that foreign labor would take jobs away from Thai people, the Royal Thai Government (RTG) passed a law in 1979 called: "Royal Decree on the List of Jobs and Professions Prohibited for Foreigners to Hold",.
 This Royal Decree lists specific jobs that foreigners cannot hold in any circumstances along with ones that foreigners can hold dependent on their nationality.
 Under this Royal Decree, foreigners were prohibited to hold thirty-nine careers.
-A foreigner who wanted to hold other job than the one listed in this Royal Decree shall submit a request to the Director-General of the Department of Labor (equivalent to Permanent Secretary of the Ministry of Labor in present day) for a consideration on case-by-case basis while the nationals from three neighboring countries (Cambodia, Laos and Myanmar) were allowed to hold a general labor job and domestic work according to the cabinet's resolution.1
+A foreigner who the Department of Labor (equivalent to Permanent Secretary of the Ministry of Labor in present day) for a consideration on case-by-case basis while the nationals from three neighboring countries (Cambodia, Laos and Myanmar) were allowed to hold a general labor job and domestic work according to the cabinet's resolution.